HaosenSUN/HaosenSun.github.io/_pages/about.md

 -->

 # 🔥 News
-- *2025.09*: Will release our new work on _arXiv_, introducing a unified _ODE-based_ framework for activation steering in LLM alignment.
+- *2025.09*: New work coming to _arXiv_: a unified _ODE-based_ framework for activation steering in LLM alignment.
 - *2025.02*: One paper accepted by **CVPR 2024**!
 - *2024.07*: Will join [Shanghai Artificial Intelligence Laboratory](https://www.shlab.org.cn/) as a research intern.
 - *2024.07*: Two papers accepted by **ECCV 2024**!